systemli/userli/UPGRADE.md

 ## Upgrade from 2.4.0 or lower

-New mandatory Dotenv variables were added (related to MailCrypt):
+The `MAIL_CRYPT_*` Dotenv variables were merged into one variable:

-    MAIL_CRYPT_ENFORCE=0
+    MAIL_CRYPT=2

+See the documentation for further information on supported values.

 ## Upgrade from 2.1.1 or lower